SSP in 2026: What's Changed and What You Need to Know

 The Updated SSP Weekly Rate

-Key point: The SSP rate is reviewed annually in line with inflation.
-Always check the latest figures at the start of each tax year to make sure you are receiving or paying the correct amount.
+Key point: The SSP rate gets reviewed every year in line with inflation.
+Check the latest figures at the start of each tax year so you know you're getting (or paying) the right amount.

 Eligibility Thresholds